Assistant Lecturer, Director of Broadcast Engineering

 Office: Sybil B. Harrington Fine Arts Complex, Room 162

-Ray, assistant director of broadcasting at West Texas A&M University, spent more than 15 years in the Nashville, Tenn., broadcasting industry before returning to his alma mater as an instructor.
+Ray, Director of Broadcast Engineering at West Texas A&M University, spent more than 15 years in the Nashville, Tenn., media industry before returning to his alma mater as an instructor.

-"Students appreciate real-world experience," said Ray, 45.
+"Students appreciate real-world experience," said Ray.
 "When I tell them it takes hard work and dedication, I'm speaking from that experience."

 Ray, a Pampa native, attended WTAMU - then West Texas State University - from 1980 to 1984.
 He graduated with a degree in radio and TV.